Skip to Content

 Key results

-There are 3,248 non-native species in Great Britain, 2,016 of which are classified as established (reproducing in the wild).
-This indicator contains 194 non-native species that are considered to be exerting a negative impact on native biodiversity (47 freshwater species, 39 marine species and 108 terrestrial species).
-The majority (187) of these species are established; six* are long-term residents but not known to breed in the wild.
+There are 3,343 non-native species in Great Britain, 2,074 of which are classified as established (reproducing in the wild).
+This indicator contains 195 non-native species that are considered to be exerting a negative impact on native biodiversity (48 freshwater species, 39 marine species and 108 terrestrial species).
+The majority (189) of these species are established; six are long-term residents but not known to breed in the wild, (two species of terrapin (Emys orbicularis and Trachemys scripta) and four freshwater fish (Ameiurus melas, Leuciscus idus, Salvelinus fontinalis and Oncorhynchus gorbuschas).

 Source: Botanical Society of Britain & Ireland; British Trust for Ornithology; UK Centre for Ecology & Hydrology; Marine Biological Association; National Biodiversity Network.

-Comparing the latest period (2020 to 2029; so currently one year into this period) with the previous one (2010 to 2019), the number of invasive non-native species established in or along 10% or more of Great Britain’s land area or coastline has increased in terrestrial (from 61 to 62 species), and remained the same in freshwater (13 species) and marine environments (29 species).
+Comparing the latest data point from 2022 with the previous one, 2019, the number of invasive non-native species established in or along 10% or more of Great Britain’s land area or coastline has increased in terrestrial (from 60 to 61 species), in freshwater (from 13 to 14 species) and remained the same in marine environments (29 species).

-Assessment of change in the number of invasive non-native species established in or along 10% or more of Great Britain’s land area or coastline
+Assessment of change in the cumulative net total number of invasive non-native species established in or along 10% or more of Great Britain’s land area or coastline

 Long term Short term Latest year